Winswins22/bethune-ftc-code/README.md

-# bethune-ftc-code
+# team-b
-A collection of code from both Senior teams at Bethune CI.
+A collection of code from team a on the control hub "FTC-a2O9"

 See branches for code from different teams.